IN THIS ARTICLE

 What should I discuss with my healthcare provider before taking enalapril (Vasotec)?

-Do not use this medication if you are allergic to enalapril or to any other ACE inhibitor, such as benazepril (Lotensin), captopril (Capoten), fosinopril (Monopril), lisinopril (Prinivil, Zestril), moexipril (Univasc), perindopril (Aceon), quinapril (Accupril), ramipril (Altace), or trandolapril (Mavik).
+You should not use this medication if you are allergic to enalapril, or similar medicines such as such as benazepril (Lotensin), captopril (Capoten Capozide), fosinopril (Monopril), lisinopril (Prinivil, Prinzide, Zestoretic, Zestril), moexipril (Univasc, Uniretic), perindopril (Aceon), quinapril (Accupril), ramipril (Altace), trandolapril (Mavik, Tarka), and others.

 Enalapril can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using enalapril.

 How should I take enalapril (Vasotec)?